Your Vaccination Records Get Vaccinated Measles Guidance Sign up for E-news! Reproductive Health NMHealth Helpline 988: 24/7 LIfeline

 Overview

-Governor Michelle Lujan Grisham approved $2 million for the New Mexico Department of Health (NMHealth) to create the Office of Alcohol Misuse Prevention (OAMP) in her 2023 budget.
-This initiative aims to mitigate alcohol-related harms through the coordination of prevention efforts across state agencies.
-The Office will promote evidence-based strategies to reduce alcohol-related-harms, such as Screening, Brief Intervention and Referral to Treatment (SBIRT) in community settings and evaluations of existing programs and interventions.
-Additionally, the OAMP will support communities and sovereign Tribal Nations in their efforts to reduce excessive alcohol consumption by funding evidence-based prevention strategies.
+The Office of Alcohol Misuse Prevention (OAMP) was created in FY23, and seeks mitigate alcohol-related harms through the coordination of prevention efforts across state agencies.
+The Office promotes evidence-based strategies to reduce alcohol-related-harms, such as Screening, Brief Intervention and Referral to Treatment (SBIRT) in community settings and evaluations of existing programs and interventions.
+Additionally, the OAMP will support communities and sovereign Tribal Nations in their efforts to reduce excessive alcohol consumption and coordinate with other state partners to ensure adequate prevention infrastructure throughout the state.

 The Alcohol Surveillance Unit was created to support the development of New Mexico Department of Health's Office of Alcohol Misuse Prevention.
 The unit conducts surveillance on alcohol harms and deaths using data systems from the state and engages in other data projects, including but not limited to alcohol consumption and alcohol outlet density.
 The Alcohol Surveillance Unit responds to requests for data, visualizations, and presentations from state partners and community groups, and aims to inform OAMP's prevention efforts through close collaboration and provision of epidemiological support.